titouanmathis/titouan.dev/src/pages/notes/2025/08/26/lsp-oxlint-in-sublime-text.md

 }
 ```

-And I now have code quality reports directly in Sublime Text, with code actions and all the language server tools available.
+I now have code quality reports for Oxlint directly in Sublime Text, with code actions and all the language server other tools available.

 ![-](/2025/08/26/oxlint-lsp-in-sublime-text.png)